-RGPCD: Residential Gallons Per Capita per Day is the daily average of the total residential water sold in a month divided by the annual CoLV population for the year displayed.
+RGPCD: Residential Gallons Per Capita per Day.
+The total gallons sold for residential use by a public water supplier divided by the residential population served, and then divided by the number of days in the year.

 TAWWA: Texas American Water Works is a group that unites all Water Professionals in Texas to protect public health and all water resources by advancing technology, education, science, management and government policies by leveraging the collective leadership of the over 50,000 members of the American Water Works Association.